PreethuPradeep/approval-workflow-system/README.md

 A backend-focused approval workflow system built using **ASP.NET Core** and **Entity Framework Core**, designed to model real-world approval processes with strong emphasis on **correctness, auditability, and controlled state transitions**.

 This project prioritizes backend integrity and workflow safety over UI complexity.
+> 🚧 Backend-first build.
+Frontend and deployment will be added after core workflow stabilization.

 ---